 Please contact your child's teacher or the site supervisor for help with navigating any misunderstandings or report any observed hazard in the building or playground that may cause injury.
-It is every parent's right to file a formal complaint using the Community Complaint Process outlined on pp. 43-44.
+It is every parent's right to file a formal complaint using the Community Complaint Process outlined on pages 44-45.